vdektiarev/redis-memory-overload/README.md

 #### Optimising Data Structures and Writing Logic

-If you are responsible for the operational excellence of your Redis cluster, you really should know how your system works, which processes and integrations does it have regarding your target datastore.
+If you are responsible for maintaining the operational excellence of your Redis cluster, it is essential to have a deep understanding of how your system works and the various processes and integrations it utilizes with regard to your target datastore.
-Ideally, you should have few conceptual views on your system in form of diagrams, or a list telling who's reading from your datastore, who's writing into your datastore, and if we are talking about a key-value storage, it's also really nice to know the key formats different systems write in or read from.
+Ideally, you should have conceptual views of your system in the form of diagrams or a comprehensive list that outlines which applications read from and write to your datastore.
+In the case of a key-value storage system, it is also valuable to know the key formats used by different systems for reading and writing.

-Knowing the integrated apps and key patterns they used, and by running few scan queries for counting the records with key patterns, the team was able to find an old outstanding Kafka Streams application made for data analytics which was no longer needed for business and which was generating huge loads of data which was absolutely unnecessary.
+By gaining insights into the integrated applications and the key patterns they utilize, you can effectively analyze your Redis cluster.
+Running scan queries to count records based on key patterns, the team was able to identify an outdated Kafka Streams application that was solely intended for data analytics.
+This application was no longer relevant to our business and was unnecessarily generating massive amounts of data.
-The team removed that application and cleaned up the store from the unused records.
+Once identified, the team promptly removed this application and cleaned up the Redis store, eliminating the burden of unused records.

-Apart from that, you may want to review your data structures and ensure they are optimized for memory usage.
+In addition to reviewing your system's integrations and identifying obsolete applications, optimizing your data structures can significantly enhance memory usage efficiency.
-For example, consider using Redis' more memory-efficient data structures like Redis Hashes instead of individual keys for storing object fields.
+For instance, consider utilizing Redis Hashes instead of individual keys for storing object fields, as they are more memory-efficient.
-Additionally, you may want to leverage Redis' data compression capabilities, such as using Redis Modules like RedisGears, to compress data before storing it in Redis, reducing the overall memory footprint.
+Moreover, taking advantage of Redis' data compression capabilities, such as Redis Modules like RedisGears, enables you to compress data before storing it in Redis.
+This helps to reduce the overall memory footprint of your cluster.

-Plus you may want to leverage TTL attribute for your records if you don't have to keep your records forever in your cluster - you can schedule them for removal after some time.
+Furthermore, leveraging the TTL (Time to Live) attribute for your records can be beneficial if you don't require data to be stored indefinitely in your Redis cluster.
+By scheduling the automatic removal of records after a certain period, you can effectively manage memory consumption and keep your cluster lean and optimized.

+In conclusion, ensuring the operational excellence of your Redis cluster requires a comprehensive understanding of its inner workings, including the processes, integrations, and key patterns involved.
+By conducting thorough analyses, such as identifying unused applications and optimizing data structures, you can improve memory usage efficiency and maintain a streamlined Redis cluster.
+Implementing strategies like data compression and utilizing TTL attributes further contribute to optimizing memory usage and overall performance.

-#### Vertical Upscaling
+#### Vertical Scaling

+When your business experiences growth and your data storage requirements increase, it becomes necessary to consider scaling up the memory capacity of your Redis cluster.
+One option is to leverage ElastiCache's vertical scaling capabilities, which involve modifying the instance type in your AWS environment.
-In the situation when your business is growing, as well as the amounts of data stored, you may want to consider scaling up the memory capacity of your Redis cluster using ElastiCache's vertical scaling capabilities, or by providing a machine with bigger capacity and performing the migration if your Redis is on premises.
+Another possibility is to provide a machine with a larger memory capacity and perform the migration if your Redis is hosted on premises.

-In AWS, you can modify the instance type or increase the number of shards to add more memory to your cluster.
-This approach allows your Redis deployment to accommodate increased data volumes and mitigate memory pressure.
+By scaling up the memory capacity, you enable your Redis deployment to handle larger volumes of data and alleviate memory pressure.
+This is especially crucial in situations where the amount of data stored and the demands on your Redis cluster are rapidly expanding.
+Scaling vertically allows you to meet these growing needs effectively.

-However, you need to bear in mind that vertical scaling takes time and in case of a sudden peak memory pressure this might not really manage to help you in time.
+However, it is important to keep in mind that vertical scaling does require time and planning.
+If your Redis cluster experiences a sudden peak in memory pressure, the process of scaling up may not be able to provide immediate relief.
+It's crucial to anticipate and prepare for such scenarios by monitoring the memory usage closely and considering alternative strategies, such as horizontal scaling or implementing caching mechanisms, to ensure smooth operation even during peak periods.

+In conclusion, the decision to scale up the memory capacity of your Redis cluster is a significant step in accommodating the growing demands of your business.
+By utilizing ElastiCache's vertical scaling capabilities or adopting a larger capacity machine, you can enhance your Redis deployment's ability to handle expanding data volumes.
+However, it's essential to plan ahead, monitor memory usage, and be prepared for sudden spikes in memory pressure to maintain optimal performance.

 #### Backups

-If we are talking about ElastiCache, backups for Redis are done as snapshots which are stored in AWS S3.
+When it comes to ElastiCache, Redis backups are performed as snapshots and stored in AWS S3.
-This most probably won't serve as a memory pressure resolution mechanism for an active storage.
+However, it's important to note that these backups typically do not serve as a direct solution for alleviating memory pressure in an active storage environment.
-However, this can be a safety measure for cases when you have a recovery point you can allow your system to roll back to without major business impact, and you are not under memory pressure.
+Instead, they primarily act as a safety measure, providing a recovery point that you can roll back to in situations where major business impacts are acceptable and memory pressure is not a concern.

-And you need to bear in mind that if you are restoring from the backup, AWS would create a new cluster with the data from the backup - it's not able to seed the data into your existing cluster, which can result in more configuration changes for your system.
+It's crucial to keep in mind that if you need to restore your Redis cluster from a backup, AWS will create a new cluster using the data from the backup.
+It is not capable of directly seeding the backup data into your existing cluster.
+This can result in additional configuration changes for your system, as the restored cluster may require adjustments to ensure compatibility and consistency with your application.

+While backups are a valuable component of your overall Redis storage strategy, they should not be solely relied upon for addressing memory pressure issues.
+Instead, it is advisable to explore other approaches, such as vertical or horizontal scaling, to effectively handle increased data volumes and mitigate memory constraints in real-time.

+In summary, while ElastiCache's Redis backups stored in AWS S3 provide a recovery mechanism and safety net, they are not specifically designed to resolve memory pressure concerns in an active storage environment.
+It's important to understand their limitations and consider alternative strategies for addressing memory pressure, such as scaling options, to ensure optimal performance and reliability of your Redis cluster.

 #### Data Partitioning and Horizontal Scaling